davidchilin/werewolves_game/README.md

     the majority.
   - **Seer:** A special villager who can investigate one player's role each night.
-- **Live Game Updates:** The UI updates in real-time for all players using WebSockets, showing phase changes, player status, and game log events.
+- **Live Game Updates and Chat:** The UI updates in real-time for all players using WebSockets, showing phase changes, player status, game chat, and game log events.
 - **Automated Game Loop & Win Conditions:** The game automatically cycles through phases.
 After each death (from a wolf kill, a lynch vote) the system checks for win conditions: